Summer 2018 Housing Applications

 Fall 2018 – Spring 2019 Housing Applications

-Housing Applications for the Fall 2017 – Spring 2018 academic year will be available online (for print) and in the Office of Residence Life for all new and returning students, beginning Monday, April 3, 2017.
-To reserve a space, students must submit an application and a $150 non-refundable housing deposit.
-Additionally, all students seeking university housing must have updated immunization records on file with University Health Services.
+Housing Applications for the Fall 2018 – Spring 2019 academic year will be available online (for print) and in the Office of Residence Life for all new and returning University of the District of Columbia students (Community College, Main Campus, and Law School) beginning Monday, April 2, 2018.
+To reserve a space the application and $150 non-refundable Housing deposit will need to be provided.
+Additionally, all students interested in residing in University Housing must have all immunization records updated with University Health Services.

 How To Apply For Housing

-If you are not a resident of the District or unable come to the main campus, follow the instructions below to apply for housing:
+If you are not a resident of the District or unable to come to the main campus, please do the following:

 4200 Connecticut Ave.
 NW

 Once the application and non-refundable deposit have been received, the student will receive an e-mail notification.

 All students who seek to live in university housing must have all immunization records updated with University Health Services.
 Students will only be allowed to move into housing once cleared by University Health Services.
 For questions about immunizations please contact University Health Services at 202.274.5030.